Catmaniscatlord/cache_sim/README.md

 By default, this will generate all of the output files into the output folder.
 For help with the options you can run `./install/bin/Main --help`

+# Testing

+The test target is built by default when building the simulator.
+To run the tests, cd into the build directory and run `ctest -VV --output-on-failure`